-To promote certain norms and values, the Investment Manger utilises data to measure a company's participation in activities potentially contrary to the Sub-fund's exclusion policy, such as companies manufacturing controversial weapons.
-The data may be obtained from investee companies themselves and/or supplied by third party service providers (including proxy data).
+To promote certain norms and values, the Investment Manger utilises data to measure an issuers participation in activities potentially contrary to the Sub-fund's exclusion policy, such as issuers manufacturing controversial weapons.
+The data may be obtained from investee issuers themselves and/or supplied by third party service providers (including proxy data).